AryaFardmanesh/EZQueueJS/README.md

 - **Lightweight**: With minimal dependencies and efficient implementation, EZQueueJS offers high performance while keeping your project's footprint small.
 - **Flexibility**: EZQueueJS is highly adaptable and can be easily integrated into various JavaScript projects, from small scripts to large-scale applications.

-Whether you're a beginner learning about data structures or an experienced developer needing a reliable tool for managing linked lists, EZQueueJS is here to simplify your workflow and empower your projects.
+Whether you're a beginner learning about data structures or an experienced developer needing a reliable tool for managing queue, EZQueueJS is here to simplify your workflow and empower your projects.

 ## Installation